danglenzig/LeapLord/ABOUT.md

 Leap Lord is a small, systems-focused recreation inspired by Jump King.
 The emphasis is on a single, polishable level and a single core mechanic: charging a jump and committing to its outcome.
 There is minimal or no mid-air control; skill comes from gauging charge strength and route planning.

+### Inspiration
+Nexile's [Jump King](https://en.wikipedia.org/wiki/Jump_King) is a "tactical leaping adventure" that reduces platforming to its most essential, high-stakes component: a single, chargeable jump.
+Players must ascend a colossal vertical tower where the only mechanic involves precisely holding a button to gauge jump height and trajectory, with no air control to correct mistakes.
+This deliberate design means a single miscalculation can result in a punishing fall, potentially erasing hours of progress.
+Its core retro appeal lies in this unforgiving, "masocore" difficulty, demanding pure mastery and patience from the player in exchange for the immense satisfaction of each successful ascent.

 ---

 ## Systems Overview